To change lives by bringing the hope and light of Jesus to the heart of the city and beyond.

-Every major movement that displayed God, His power, or His presence in the Old Testament was represented in some way by a natural element: fire, cloud, water, rock, or wind.
+Many major movements of God that displayed His power or His presence in the Old Testament were represented in some way by a natural element: fire, cloud, water, rock, or wind.
 In the New Testament, Jesus’ body and blood are sometimes referred to as the elements in communion.

-Also, much like the Periodic Table, we are individual elements, small parts of a much bigger picture, working together for His Kingdom to bring Him glory.
+Also, much like the Periodic Table, we are individual elements, small parts of a much bigger picture working together for His Kingdom and to bring Him glory.

-And we are a City Church because we want to bring “the hope and light of Jesus to the heart of the city and beyond.”
+We are a City Church because we want to bring “the hope and light of Jesus to the heart of the city and beyond.”
 Folks from all over the city gather as a part of the Elements family.

 What We Believe